The Federal Direct Loan Program

 Loan Processing Fees

 Federal Direct Loans are subject to origination fees.
 These fees offset administrative costs.
-Loan origination fees will be deducted from your loan proceeds prior to disbursement, and you are responsible for the repayment of all such fees.
+Loan origination fees will be deducted from your loan proceeds prior to disbursement and you are responsible for the repayment of all fees.
+For more information on Direct Loan interest rates and fees, click here.

 Borrowing Limits